multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 Note that this method returns a new type of object, `ContractCallWithEgld`, instead of `ContractCallNoPayment`.
 Having multiple contract call types has multiple advantages:
 - We can restrict at compile time what methods are available in the builder.
 For instance, it is possible to add ESDT transfers to `ContractCallNoPayment`, but not to `ContractCallWithEgld`.
 We thus no longer need to enforce at runtime the restriction that EGLD and ESDT cannot coexist.
 This restriction is also more immediately obvious to developers.
 - The contracts end up being smaller, because the compiler knows which kinds of transfers occur in the contract, and which do not.
 For instance, if a contract only ever transfers EGLD, there is not need for the code that prepares ESDT transfers in the contract.
-If the check had been doneonly at runtime, this optimisation would not have been possible.
+If the check had been done only at runtime, this optimisation would not have been possible.

 [comment]: # (mx-context-auto)

 ### ESDT transfers

 On the MultiversX blockchain, you can transfer multiple ESDT tokens at once.
-We creates a single ESDT transfer type, which works for both single- and multi-transfers.
+We create a single ESDT transfer type which works for both single- and multi-transfers.
 It is called `ContractCallWithMultiEsdt`.

-We can obtain such and object, by starting with a `ContractCallNoPayment`, and calling `with_esdt_transfer` once, or several times.
-The first such call will yield the `ContractCallWithMultiEsdt`, subsequent calls simply add more ESDT transfers.
+We can obtain such and object by starting with a `ContractCallNoPayment` and calling `with_esdt_transfer` once, or several times.
+The first such call will yield the `ContractCallWithMultiEsdt`, while subsequent calls simply add more ESDT transfers.

 :::info A note on arguments
 There is more than one way to provide the arguments to `with_esdt_transfer`:
 - as a tuple of the form `(token_identifier, nonce, amount)`;
 - as a `EsdtTokenPayment` object.

-They contain the same data, sometimes it is more convenient to use one, sometimes the other.
+They contain the same data, but sometimes it is more convenient to use one, sometimes the other.
 :::

 Example: